Skip to content

 200 OK

-Get list of available APIs.
+Get a list of available databases:

 curl -i "http://localhost/db.json"